latest

 GDS

 TDS stands for "gross debt service."
 A borrower's GDS ratio equals his/her monthly cost of carrying a mortgage divided by total gross monthly income.
 In other words, it's the percentage of income needed to cover basic housing costs.
-Prime lenders commonly underwrite mortgage applications by assessing a borrower's GDS
+Prime lenders commonly underwrite mortgage

 GFC